I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 )}

-You get this view that is without any input in the filters:
+You get this view before any input is submitted:

-Lastly, we need to create Next.js API route to make the API call.
+Lastly, we need a Next.js API route to make the API call.

 import { NextResponse } from "next/server";